 The Susan M. Markel Veterinary Hospital is a full-service veterinary facility, providing primarily outpatient services, but with some hospitalization as cases require, to dogs and cats.
 Services include general and preventative healthcare, dentistry, routine surgery, geriatric care, dietary management, in-house laboratory and radiology services, microchipping, and puppy and kitten care, among others.

 The Susan M. Markel Veterinary Hospital is not presently able to provide emergency services.

 Services provided in the Susan M. Markel Veterinary Hospital will be low-cost, however, they will not be free.
-On a limited basis, individuals with children may qualify for further-reduced price or free veterinary services thanks to a generous grant from the Robins Foundation.
 Inquiries can be made to email@example.com.